Giswater/giswater_qgis_plugin/dbmodel/README.md

 Giswater works using three degrees of releases wich it means that the number three codes:
 	Major.
 Minor.
 Built

-Major: New architecture with new great functionalities without forward compatibility<br>
+Major: New architecture with new great functionalities without forward compatibility.<br>
-Minor: Bug fix and new great functionalities (including refactors) with forward compatibility<br>
+Minor: Bug fix and new great functionalities (including refactors) with forward compatibility.<br>
-Built: Bug fix and new little functionalities with forward compatibility<br>
+Built: Bug fix and new little functionalities with forward compatibility.<br>

-The time-period for built releases is one-per-month (12 builts / year)<br>
+The time-period for built releases is one-per-month (12 builts / year).<br>
-The time-period for minor releases is one-per-year (1 minor / year)<br>
+The time-period for minor releases is one-per-year (1 minor / year).<br>
-There is no time-period defined for major releases<br>
+There is no time-period defined for major releases.<br>

 ## LICENSE